CodeYourFuture/CYF-PD/content/blocks/prep-asking-good-questions/readme.md

       You’ll need these questions as you will work on them to structure them into good questions that are likely to get valuable responses on Saturday.
   - content: >-
-      A﻿ fellow trainee is asking a question on the channel that they are stuck, sends an example and asks for help.
+      A fellow trainee is asking a question on the channel that they are stuck, sends an example and asks for help.

-      Y﻿ou check it and you can find the problem immediately.
+      You check it and you can find the problem immediately.
 What do you do?

       1. Give them the answer

-      2. P﻿rompt them with questions so they can find the answer themselves?
+      2. Prompt them with questions so they can find the answer themselves?

-      T﻿hink about the differences and the benefits between these questions.
+      Think about the differences and the benefits between these questions.

-      A﻿nd now, considering we want to help each other to learn, which strategy will you use more moving forward?
+      And now, considering we want to help each other to learn, which strategy will you use more moving forward?
     name: Unblocking someone or helping them to learn?
     time: 15
     goal: Compare different ways of answering questions